Night buses in London: N15

 Route N15 commenced operating on 15 July 1995 between Becontree Heath and Paddington station to replace a section of withdrawn route N95 between Becontree Heath and Aldgate.
 In August 1998 the route was extended from Becontree Heath to Romford Market and withdrawn between Marble Arch and Paddington.
 The latter was reverted in May 2001.
 In October 2007 the route was extended from Paddington to Paddington Basin.
 In August 2010 the route was withdrawn between Regent Street and Paddington Basin, this section replaced by route 159.
 In May 2013 the route was withdrawn between Trafalgar Square and Regent Street.

-Having been operated by East London since its inception, it was taken over by Blue Triangle on 26 August 2017.
+Having been operated by East London since its inception, it was taken over by Go-Ahead London on 26 August 2017 from their Henley Road bus garage, having part of the allocation run from River Road bus garage and additional services run from Camberwell bus garage.